 Teaching Assistant Interventions.
-The EEF states: 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four c.
-Wider strategies (for example, related to attendance, behaviour, wellbeing)
+The EEF states: 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
+Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver.'

-Nurture and Emotional Literacy Support: Evidence from the EEF's Teaching and Learning Toolkit suggests that effective SEL can lead to learning gains of +4 months over the course of a year.
+Nurture and Emotional Literacy Support: Evidence from the EEF's Teaching and Learning Toolkit suggests that effective SEL (Social and Emotional Literacy) can lead to learning gains of +4 months over the course of a year.